goddtriffin/fontawesome/README.md

 		log.Fatalln(err)
 	}

-	// add the library's `SVG` function to your template FuncMap funcMap := template.FuncMap{
+	// create a FuncMap and create a new mapping for the new Font Awesome library's `SVG` function funcMap := template.FuncMap{
 		"fontawesome": fa.SVG,
 	}

-	// call the 'fontawesome' FuncMap function in your templates
-	// it takes two parameters:
+	// call the 'fontawesome' mapped function in your template(s); it takes two parameters:
 	// 1) icon prefix (e.g. "fab" = brands, "fal" = light, "far" = regular, "fas" = solid)
 	// 2) icon name
 	const exampleTemplate = `